Mangano, wife, guilty of corruption charges

 Testimony showed Singh in 2006 built a basement conference room at his now-defunct flagship restaurant, HR Singletons, for Venditto to use for business while enjoying dishes of angel hair pasta — specially stocked for him.

-The defense also honed in on a 2015 body wire recording former Oyster Bay deputy attorney Frederick Mei secretly made for the FBI of a conversation with Singh.
+The defense also homed in on a 2015 body wire recording former Oyster Bay deputy attorney Frederick Mei secretly made for the FBI of a conversation with Singh.

 Mei pleaded guilty to honest services fraud and admitted during the Manganos’ first trial that he accepted bribes from Singh.